Unleash Imagination Vision

 Unleash Imagination – Shape the Future kicked off in December 2017 as part of the Arthur Clarke Centenary celebration with a full day conference and an evening Clarke Awards dinner program.
 The Clarke Conversations and the Intergenerational Forum can be viewed at http://www.clarkefoundation.org/unleash-imagination/ and http://www.clarkefoundation.org/clarke-conversations/.
 The Clarke Awards are viewable at http://www.clarkefoundation.org/awards/.
 Young Leaders were treated during the conference to interactive learning in our Imaginarium.
 Their collective priorities for the future are also available on the Clarke Foundation website.
 The Arthur C. Clarke Awards were presented to Stephen Hawking, PhD, Theoretical Physicist, Cosmologist, Author and Cambridge University professor; John Hendricks, Founder and former Chairman, Discovery Communications, and Founder and Chairman of CuriosityStream; and Kim Stanley Robinson, Hugo and Nebula award winning author of science fiction, including the Mars Trilogy.
 Their remarks can be found at http://www.clarkefoundation.org/awards.

-Unleash Imagination this year will comprise the Young Leaders Changemakers event on September 23 at KIDFest, in Silver Spring, Maryland.
-The Changemakers session features acclaimed astronomer Alycia Weinberger, Ph.D. from Carnegie Institution for Science.
+Unleash Imagination featured the Young Leaders Changemakers event on September 23 at KIDFest, in Silver Spring, Maryland.
+The Changemakers session featured acclaimed astronomer Alycia Weinberger, Ph.D. from Carnegie Institution for Science.

-Unleash Imagination continues on the evening of November 8 at the Sidney Harman Hall, 610 F Street, NW, Washington, DC and features an Intergenerational Forum, linking the challenges of humans on earth and in space as affected by and affecting climate change, an issue of great concern to Clarke Young Leaders.
+Unleash Imagination continued on the evening of November 8 at the Sidney Harman Hall, 610 F Street, NW, Washington, DC and featured an Intergenerational Forum, linking the challenges of humans on earth and in space as affected by and affecting climate change, an issue of great concern to Clarke Young Leaders.

-That evening Arthur C. Clarke Awards will be presented to:
+That evening Arthur C. Clarke Awards were presented to:

 Life Achievement ─ Irwin Jacobs, co-developer of CDMA, co-founder and former chair of Qualcomm and philanthropist.